AnjaBuckley/elder-futhark-runes-app/README.md

 ## Acknowledgments

 - Information about Elder Futhark runes sourced from historical texts and academic resources
-- OpenAI for providing the API that powers the chat functionality
+- OpenAI for providing the API that powers the chat functionality and drawing evaluation
+- Vercel for hosting the application
 - All contributors and testers who helped improve this application